|

 wondering is why her father would do such a thing."

-Father Wagner frowned.
-He looked rather like one of those statues
+looked rather like one of those statues

 on Mount Rushmore I'd seen in books.
 He cleared his throat.
 I think I had